RJonMshka/CS474Homework1/README.md

 ### UnnamedScope(scopeExpArgs: SetExpression*)
 The `UnnamedScope` expression is similar to `NamedScope` expression above.
 However, there are few differences.
 It does not have a name.
 We only specify the SetExpression(s) to execute in that scope.
 Also, since, it does not have a name, it will not be accessible to its parent once it is closed.
 If any named or Unnamed scopes are created inside it, they will also not be accessing if this scope closes.
+Its similar to NamedScope in the sense that they share almost the same syntax except name as the first argument.

 Example:
 ```